Outlining shapes is often needed in embroidery.

 5. Chain Stitch

 One last stitch that I like using for lines that need a little bit of oomph is the Chain stitch.
-See it here on Holiday Folk in the four red lines defining the the bird’s tail feathers.
-It’s also used a fill for the wing.
-There are rows of Chain Stitching curving along the bottom of the wing in several colors: red, pink-red, and turquoise.
+See it here on Galaxy to define the pink halo on the planet in the bottom right corner of the design.

 How to Embroider with the Chain Stitch.

 Bring needle and thread up at 1.
 Insert at the same spot and up at 2.
 As you do this, loop working thread under the needle at 2.
 Pull thread all the way through to create a snug loop under the thread.
 Repeat by inserting needle at 2 and coming up a stitch ahead–again with the working thread looping under the needle.

 You now have five stitches you can try out whenever you need to outline a shape with embroidery: the Outline stitch, the Back stitch, the Split stitch, the Whipped Back stitch, and the Chain stitch.

 Stitched Stories embroidery kits are designed to have you using a mix of outline approaches so that you’re working with and mastering a variety of stitches — and so that you’re creating a great looking finished project.
 We always give you all the details on suggested stitches in the guide that comes with each kit.